 Our Board of Directors has undertaken a review of the independence of each Director.
 Based on information provided by each Director concerning his or her background, employment, and affiliations, our Board of Directors has determined that Ms. Hyde and Ms. DePree and Messrs.
-Adams, Beargie, Brutocao, Doody, Kyees, Lewis and Roth qualify as "independent directors," as defined under the rules of Nasdaq.
+Adams, Beargie, Brutocao (who resigned from the Board on October 3, 2023), Doody, Kyees, Lewis and Roth qualify as "independent directors," as defined under the rules of Nasdaq.
+The Board of Directors considered the effect of a real estate consulting agreement by and between the Company and Mr. Lewis, which provides for annual fees of no more than \$120,000 paid to Mr. Lewis, and determined that such agreement did not impair Mr. Lewis' ability to exercise independent judgement.
 Mr. Reed is the Company's CEO and, therefore, not independent from the Company.